ethouris/silvercat/CONFIGURE.md

 has then the following syntax:

     --with-<pkgname>-includes=PATH --with-<pkgname>-libs=PATH

+or, if the standard-layout directories are used (lib and include), you can simplify it to:

+    -with-<pkgname>-prefix=PATH
+	# uses PATH/lib for libs and PATH/include for includes

 Note that you can also create an alias package name, which can translate the used package name into a valid package name available in pkg-config database.
 Searching in alias database has higher